chrispoturalski/README-generator/README.md

 ## Credits

-UCI Bootcamp professors for guiding the way to start this assignment.
+I credit the instructors of the UCI Bootcamp to help guide me with this assignment.

 ## Contributers